codecentric/habitcentric/infrastructure/istio/README.md

 Istio provides several security features like strong identities, transparent TLS encryption, and authentication, authorization and audit (AAA) tools to protect services and data.

-### Authentication via mTLS
+### Authentication of services via mTLS

 To activate Istio's mesh-wide TLS encryption, apply `habitcentric/habitcentric-authn.yaml` to your cluster.
 This provides every service with a strong identity based on the service accounts of the habitcentric services and enables automatic network traffic encryption between sidecars.

+### HTTPS endpoint for ingress gateway

+To activate the HTTPS endpoint for the ingress gateway, apply `habitcentric/habitcentric-gateway-secure.yaml` to your cluster.
+This replaces the existing HTTP gateway with an HTTPS gateway.

 ## Service Access